UncoderIO/Roota/RootA_Specification.md

 Description:
 - `Exploit Rules`
   These are rules meant to identify the exploitation or probing of a vulnerability (e.g. CVE, General SQL-I / XSS Rules).
 Many of these rules would qualify as "alerts".
-Example a rule built for Log4J detection.
+An example would be a rule built for Log4J detection.
 These rules are useful indefinitely.

 - `Behavioral Rules`
   These rules are meant to identify behaviors that may match an adversary's behavior based on known reporting.
 Many of these rules would qualify as "queries".
 An example of a behavioral rule would be a rule that identifies a remote login of a local administrator account.
 These rules will NOT include information specific to a campaign.
 These rules are useful retroactively, and on average have a 12+ month expectancy of usefulness.